vmsmith/CookBook/potatoes_romanoff.md

 5. Add a few ounces of butter.
 6. Add the bacon/shallots.
 7. Stir and mix well, then put in baking dish.
 8. Sprikle with shredded parmigiano and bacon bits.
+9. In the oven for 40 - 45 minutes (inside temp 150+)
+10. Sprinkle with chopped chives or parsley.

 #### Note